altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Fufufu...
 Sir Regis is always hiding your foresight in this manner."<br/>

-Eric was staring at Regis.
+Eric was staring at Regis.<br/>

 I seemed to have earned his respect, I am grateful but...
-Regis seemed to sensed there was something more than that.
+Regis seemed to sensed there was something more than that.<br/>

 "...
 I wasn't trying to hide it though."<br/>